-Retail Investor Heterogeneity: Evidence from WallStreetBets (Job Market Paper)
+Retail Investor Heterogeneity: Evidence from WallStreetBets

 I study the heterogeneity of retail investors based on the stocks they chose to discuss.
 I use Reddit WallStreetBets data totalling more than 1.5 million posts and 35 million comments from 2018 to the end of 2021.
 I find retail investors to be diverse, with distinct subgroups showing interest in stocks with attention-grabbing features, or fundamental based investing.
 I also find those attributes to be connected to echo chamber effects, likely causing confirmation bias, finding that subgroups do not mix.
 Finally, I find subgroups to be of differential importance in a predictability exercise.
 Effects commonly attributed to retail investors, such as increased volatility, might be coming from a sub-sample of them but also a sub-sample of stocks.

-Race and Bankruptcy (with Edward R. Morrison and Belisa Pang)
+with Edward R. Morrison and Belisa Pang

 The Journal of Law and Economics 63 (2), 269-295